deNBI/cloud-user-docs/wiki/Tutorials/Loadbalancer/index.md

-# Documentation for setup of secure web-service with reverse-proxy and load balancer in OpenStack
+# Documentation for setup of secure web-service with reverse-proxy and load balancer in the de.NBI cloud site in Berlin

-This guide will explain how to setup a web-service behind a reverse proxy.
+This guide will explain how to setup a web-service behind a reverse proxy in the de.NBI cloud site in Berlin.
+If you want to setup a similar structure in another site, please refer to the tutorial for that site, as this tutorial is only applicable to the de.NBI cloud site in Berlin.
 The reverse proxy will only be accessible over a load balancer from the internet.
 The web-service itself is secured in a separated network and only specific ports for incoming traffic are allowed for the web-service.
 The ports will be setup with security groups in OpenStack.
 Only one defined port for the forwarded requests from the reverse-proxy to the web-service and ssh for the configuration will be allowed.
 For the load balancer there will be a dmz network to secure the access from the load balancer to the reverse-proxy.
 A guide for the basic setup of a vm can be found in the quick start section of this wiki and will not be provided here.

 ## Setup the internal network

-To use the load balancer in a dmz and secure the web-service in an internal network you firstly need to create the network structure.
+In the de.NBI cloud site Berlin to use the load balancer in a dmz and secure the web-service in an internal network you firstly need to create the network structure.
 To do that create a new network with a private address range (10.0.0.0 – 10.255.255.255, 10.0.0.0 – 10.255.255.255, 192.168.0.0 – 192.168.255.255).
 We will use this network as internal network for the web-service.
 To create the network go to the OpenStack dashboard and click on 'Network' and on the 'Networks' section.
 Click on 'Create Network' in the overview.

 ![create new network](images/18_create_dmz-int_network.png)